-For an example of the EPP code used to submit this request, refer to "EPP Code Examples" on page 160.
+For an example of the EPP code used to submit these requests, refer to "EPP Code Examples" on page 157.

 The response to a successfully completed Domain Info request identifies the domain namespace.
 The optional elements that are returned are based on client authorization and Registry policies.